rboccovi/site-week1-project1-flixster-starter/README.md

 #### Stretch Features

 - [ ] Deploy website using GitHub Pages.
-- [ ] Allow user to view more details about a movie within a popup.
+- [ x] Allow user to view more details about a movie within a popup.
 - [ ] Improve the user experience through CSS & animation.
 - [ ] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
 - [ ] Implement anything else that you can get done to improve the app functionality!